White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Verdict: Which Gold Costs More

-When selling/trading in: All equal (only pure gold content matters)
+When selling/trading in: All equal (only pure metal content matters)

-Conclusion: White gold is 15-30% more expensive than yellow when purchasing new, but not more valuable when reselling.
+Conclusion: The white variant is 15-30% more expensive than yellow when purchasing new, but not more valuable when reselling.

 Durability and Longevity: 14K White or Yellow Gold?